orlandoacevedo/mLJR/README.md

 #### About
 **Contributing Authors**: Xiang Zhong and Orlando Acevedo*

-**Funding**: Gratitude is expressed to the National Science Foundation for funding the project.
+**Funding**: Gratitude is expressed to the National Science Foundation (CHE-1562205) for funding this project.

 **Software License**:
 mLJR.